J0313-1806/fintech_app/README.md

 # fintech_app

-A new Flutter project.
+A new Flutter project with Adaptive Design.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Application both Mobile and Web.
+With dummy Api data using jsonplaceholder.typicode.com Responsive design in web app.
+Financial Application demo (only design).

 A few resources to get you started if this is your first Flutter project: